 Again, a firm doctrine, that God has made Himself knowable by Man, is simply draped over a system that would at first, second, and third glance appear to simply rule the doctrine out (or that system is 'saved' by extensive, torturous logic ad extra).

 At times, by way of a covering explanation, a bit of poetry is introduced: God "is so much more greatly unknowable than Man can ever know Him" -- something like that.
-(The sentence as it stands is perfectly unexceptionable; the difficulty is that, since the analogy of being fails, you never told us how "Man" can know this utterly ineffable God at all).
+(The sentence as it stands is perfectly unexceptionable; the difficulty is that, since the analogy of being fails, you never told us how "Man" can know this inherently unknowable God at all).

-(c) An utterly ineffable God makes Jesus impossible.
-(Yes of course, Fundamental Moral Theology™ accounts for our Lord; but it must do so in terms of a contradiction that its system self-generates).
+(3) The Deus Unus makes Jesus impossible.
+(Yes of course, Fundamental Moral Theology™ accounts for our Lord; but it must do so in terms of a contradiction that its system self-generates: it must account for a Word somehow spoken by a transcendent absolute about Whom "precisely nothing is or can be known.")

-(d) In Thomism, 'the good' means, 'the proper end and functioning of a member of a species."
-Thus "the good for Man" has its ground in the inadequate or even actively heretical Aristotelian anthropology previously discussed.
+(4) In Thomism, 'the good' means, 'the proper end and functioning of a member of a species."
+Thus "the good for Man" has its ground in the inadequate, incoherent, or even actively heretical Aristotelian anthropology previously discussed.

 "Man always chooses to act in apprehension of the good, never choosing evil qua evil for its own sake."